-Kline said the allegations will be profits for the attorney general's of-"specifics relating to events that fice, is investigating whether the occurred in a Hershey dormito- trust violated the 2013 agreement ry."
-He said he and a team at by overpaying board members and vestigation and are preparing the the board.
+"specifics relating to events that fice, is investigating whether the occurred in a Hershey dormito- trust violated the 2013 agreement

+Kline & Specter have led the in- not attracting education experts to vestigation and are preparing the the board.
 He also has called for the suits.

 Burns illicitly filmed the boys showering.
 He pleaded guilty on Sept.
 1 to invasion of privacy and possessing three guns on school He says Hershey board members property.
-He was sentenced by a prison, court records show, and remains in Dauphin County prison.
+He was sentenced by a Pleas Court initiating lawsuits Dauphin County judge to a year in prison, court records show, and re- some of the expense for investigatmains in Dauphin County prison.
 The Hershey Trust did not have any immediate comment.

 woes.
 The \$12 billion trust finances and administers the 2,000-student federal civil rights investigation in Burns, who hid a camera in the Hershey School for poor children, four years.
-The current focus is on
+The current focus is on ouster of three long-standing board members, including the chairwoman, vice chairman, and former chairman.

-The trust's board is facing an invesney General's Office over compli- On May 23, Dauphin County auance with a 2013 deal with Attorney General Kathleen Kane that curbed male house parent with improperly director compensation and was to touching an 11-year-old girl, the refocus the charity on its core edu-second such case in two years at the should reimburse the trust for improper compensation and reimburse some of the expense for investigating board members.
+The trust's board is facing an invesney General's Office over compli- On May 23, Dauphin County auance with a 2013 deal with Attorney General Kathleen Kane that curbed male house parent with improperly director compensation and was to touching an 11-year-old girl, the refocus the charity on its core edu- second such case in two years at the should reimburse the trust for improper compensation and reimburse ing board members.